-PI 3.1.3 The management policy has clear long-term objectives to guide decision-making that are consistent with MSC Fisheries Standard, and incorporates the precautionary approach Scorin g Issue SG 60 SG 80 SG 100 а Objective 25 L 1 Guide post Long-term objectives to guide decision-making, consistent with the MSC Fisheries Standard and the precautionary approach, are implicit within management policy.
+PI 3.1.3 The management policy has clear long-term objectives to guide decision-making that are consistent with MSC Fisheries Standard, and incorporates the precautionary approach Scoring g Issue SG 60 SG 80 SG 100 а Objective S Guide post Long-term objectives to guide decision-making, consistent with the MSC Fisheries Standard and the precautionary approach, are implicit within management policy.
 Clear long-term objectives that guide decision-making, consistent with MSC Fisheries Standard and the precautionary approach are explicit within management policy.
 Clear long-term objectives that guide decision-making, consistent with MSC Fisheries Standard and the precautionary approach, are explicit within and required by management policy.
 Met?
-Yes Yes No Ration ale MSC's as wel ICCAT Code o GSA.
-As sig I as a preca has key fish of Conduct f scoring issue is on the status of lo gnatories to the UNFSA, Taiwan i utionary approach to fisheries m neries management objectives th for Responsible Fisheries.
-ICAAT s also required to adopt longer t anagement decision making. at align with both the UN Fish Si 's principal objective, set out in A tocks Agreement, and FAO's Article VIII of the ICCAT area a Convention, is to "maintain the populations of tuna and tuna-like fishes that may be taken in the Convention area at levels which will permit the maximum sustainable catch".
-In making decisions pursuant to this primary objective, ICCAT is also required to: 12 n ecosystem-based approach recautionary approach in impl to fisheries management (Res lementing ICCAT conservatior

-Use a precautionary approach in implementing ICCAT conservation and management measures (Resolution 15-12 refers).
+Yes Yes No Ration ale The focus of this scoring issue is on the status of long-term objectives at the RFMO (ICCAT) level, as described by MSC's GSA.
+As signatories to the UNFSA, Taiwan is also required to adopt longer term sustainability objectives, as well as a precautionary approach to fisheries management decision making.
+ICCAT has key fisheries management objectives that align with both the UN Fish Stocks Agreement, and FAO's Code of Conduct for Responsible Fisheries.
+ICAAT's principal objective, set out in Article VIII of the ICCAT Convention, is to "maintain the populations of tuna and tuna-like fishes that may be taken in the Convention area at levels which will permit the maximum sustainable catch".
+In making decisions pursuant to this primary objective, ICCAT is also required to: Apply an ecosystem-based approach to fisheries management (Resolution 15-11 refers); and Use a precautionary approach in implementing ICCAT conservation and management measures (Resolution 15-12 refers).